aditsawant/color-recog/README.md

 ```

 The image will be displayed in a new window.
 You can double-click anywhere in the image and see the Color-name of that pixel.

+To close the image, hit "ESC" key on your keyboard.